 4. Campus Health Services/ Campus Health Pharmacy – promotes health, wellness, safety

 When do you start the Waiting List?

 Historically, we have initiated a Waiting List at the beginning of March.
 We strongly advise candidates to apply early to avoid being placed on a Waiting List.
-Candidates who do not submit an application and/or neglect to finalize enrollment by May 1, 2018 may be subject to our Waiting List.
+Candidates who do not submit an application and/or neglect to finalize enrollment by May 1, 2018 will be subject to our Waiting List.